 After saying a gracious thank you, I gathered myself up and followed my younger, plucky self.
 Wind blew, causing the leaves to mummer.
 Birds jump through the underbrush and sang to each other.
 It was quiet, alive, and peaceful.
 I enjoyed it immensely as I followed my younger self through overgrown paths.

-The more we walked, the more I relaxed, and the more I began to see.
+The more we walked, the more I relaxed.
 Adventure April was continuing her stories, and as we went, I began seeing them myself.
 Animal characters, creatures, all sorts of things filled the trees around us.
 I was so inspired and delighted watching Adventure April talk, laugh and act with them.
 I wished I could have stayed like this forever.

 But along the way, out of the corner of my eye, I noticed two of the imaginary characters were falling in love.
 I just can’t get away from it, can I?
 I thought to myself, almost in disgust.
 It seemed love was everywhere, it had taken over my city, and it was even present in the mind of my younger self.

-As thought after thought piled up in my head, I sighed and wrapped my arms around myself, and my feet began to drag.
+As thought after thought piled up in my head, the visons of stories disappeared one by one.
+I sighed and wrapped my arms around myself, and my feet began to drag.
 I’m so lost, and I can’t even find Muse.
 Where is that cat??

 A small bit of resentment turned in my stomach, and I pressed my lips together into a frown.
 I’ve lost him, or he ditched me… I don’t care which.
 I’ve never been so long without him…..
 I can’t stand it!